basepi/dotfiles/README.md

 your choosing into your home directory.
 Read the disclaimer in the script source code before using.

-Additionally, you should run the following commands to get all the plugins for vim (run from the root of the repo):

-    git submodule init
-    git submodule update

-To update the plugins, run:

-    git submodule foreach git pull
+I now use plug.vim for my plugins instead of submodules/pathogen.
+The plugins should install the first time you run vim after cloning the repo.
+If this breaks for some reason, use `:PlugInstall` inside of vim to manually install the plugins

 License
 -------